 Throughout the various activities involved in construction of a PCC pavement, the edges of the pavement can become damaged.
 Whether it be damage from a maintainer while preparing subgrade and base material for shoulders, or a trencher excavating a subdrain trench, or a roller compacting granular or HMA shoulder material, the edges of a PCC pavement can be exposed to harsh treatment.

 While edge damage typically is not a structural problem, it is unsightly and a result of substandard workmanship.
 Edge damage can affect the functional performance of the pavement by influencing drainage and reducing the effective width of pavement markings.
 In many cases typical repair methods such as partial depth patching may not be practical for minor edge damage.
 Construction Manual 2.53 includes recommended repairs and/or price adjustments for PCC pavement edge damage based on severity of the damage.
 It should be noted that the recommended repairs and price adjustment schedule are intended for widespread pavement edge damage and not for random, isolated locations.

 Necessary corrective measures on hardened concrete shall only be made after concrete attains age and strength requirements in Specification 2301.03, U.

 All required corrective measures shall be completed prior to coring for pavement thickness measurements.

-Consultation with the Office of Construction is recommended before placing an HMA or bonded PCC overlay.
+Consultation with the Office of Construction and Materials is recommended before placing an HMA or bonded PCC overlay.

 9.54 MUD BALL REPAIR